microsoft/vscode-docs/docs/editor/command-line.md

 If you specify more than one file at the command line, VS Code will open only a single instance.

+If you specify more than one folder at the command line, VS Code will create a [Multi-root Workspace](/docs/editor/multi-root-workspace.md) including each folder.

 Argument|Description
 ------------------|-----------
 *file* | Name of a file to open.
 If the file doesn't exist, it will be created and marked as edited.
 You can specify multiple files by separating each file name with a space.
 *file:line[:character]* | Name of a file to open at the specified line and optional character position.
 You can specify multiple files in this manner, but you must use the `-g` argument (once) before using the *file:line[:character]* specifier.
 *folder* | Name of a folder to open.
-You can specify multiple folders and there will be an instance for each folder.
+You can specify multiple folders and a new [Multi-root Workspace](/docs/editor/multi-root-workspace.md) is created.

 ## Working with extensions